Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: A Comprehensive Exploration of HDT

-\item \emph{Advanced computing power:} In HDT, tasks such as synchronization, model evolution and analytics are expected to be time-sensitive and computation-intensive.
+In HDT, tasks such as synchronization, model evolution and analytics are expected to be time-sensitive and computation-intensive.
 To ensure a real-time computation process, massive computation resources are required by HDT to keep high-fidelity.
 This prompts HDT to be deployed on the network side instead of local devices (which are commonly resource-limited).
-Furthermore, this paradigm requires an optimal computation resource scheduling on the network side to guarantee the efficient resource utilization.
+Furthermore, this paradigm requires optimal computation resource scheduling mechanisms on the network side to guarantee the efficient resource utilization.